-- certain details be changed in the Determination, if those details can be used to identify a party other than the financial firm or firms (as long as the substance of the Determination remains unaffected), or - the Determination not be published (provided there are compelling reasons).
+It is open for the parties to request certain details be changed in the Determination, if those details can be used to identify them (as long as the substance of the Determination remains unaffected), or otherwise that the Determination not be published (provided there are compelling reasons).
 Similarly, a party can request a Determination that has already been published to be further de-identified or removed.